opdev/l5-operator-demo/docs/markdown/level4.md

 #### recap

-Operators encapsulate operational tasks ( Sticky notes ) in code, so we can manage application lifecycle actions using Kubernetes APIs.
+Operators encapsulate operational tasks ( Sticky notes ) in code so we can manage application lifecycle actions using Kubernetes APIs.

 Sticky notes :
 - how to build/install ( level 1 )